-New Actuarial Standard of Practice on Risk Assessment
+Actuarial Standard of Practice on Risk Assessment

-The Actuarial Standards Board approved the new Actuarial Standard of Practice No. 51 (ASOP 51) regarding risk assessment when performing a funding valuation and it is effective with SCERA's December 31, 2018 actuarial valuation for benefits provided by the Pension Plan.
+The Actuarial Standards Board approved the Actuarial Standard of Practice No. 51 (ASOP 51) regarding risk assessment when performing a funding valuation and it was effective with SCERA's December 31, 2018 actuarial valuation for benefits provided by the Plan.
 ASOP 51 requires actuaries to identify and assess risks that "may reasonably be anticipated to significantly affect the plan's future financial condition."
 Examples of key risks listed that are particularly relevant to SCERA are asset/liability mismatch risk, investment risk, and longevity and other demographic risks.
-The Standard also requires an actuary to consider if there is any ongoing contribution risk to the plan; however, it does not require the actuary to evaluate the particular ability or willingness of contributing entities to make contributions when due, nor does it require the actuary to assess the likelihood or consequences of future changes in applicable law.
+ASOP 51 also requires an actuary to consider if there is any ongoing contribution risk to the plan; however, it does not require the